 Student Tip: Mr. Stephens suggests that as you start each unit, read over the sample written responses to get an idea of how to construct your responses.

 I’m still glad that we chose Essentials in Writing and Essentials in Literature Level 10 for my senior and freshman to complete together this year.

 They have both shown a lot of progress in their writing skills, and I feel like the foundational methods they are learning will stick with them for a lifetime.

 The literature has been thought-provoking.
 I appreciate the maturity that I’ve seen as we’ve discussed difficult topics, and they’ve become aware of how different life experiences can produce different perspectives.

 I hope you’re enjoying following our experiences with Essentials in Writing and Essentials in Literature so far.
-I’ll do a final follow-up post at the end of the school year to let you know how it all came together for us!
+I’ll do an end-of-year update at the end of the school year to let you know how it all came together for us!